r4ds/r4ds.io/README.md

 # r4ds.io
-Redirects for the R4DS Online Learning Community.
+Redirects for the Data Science Learning Community.